 Bell Witch Cave

 Located about a 40-minute drive from downtown Nashville, The Historic Bell Witch Cave is a mysterious place that has been the focus of many tales since 1817.
 Legends have it that a malevolent spirit resided in the cave and wreaked havoc among its inhabitants.
+The property has been placed on the Register of National Historic Places since April 2008.

 Families who have visited the place have reported being terrorized by strange noises, knocks, and unexplained phenomena.
 In fact, Bell Witch is sought out by paranormal researchers and is considered one of America’s most haunted locations.